SoheibBettahar/Habit-flutter-app/README.md

 # Habit
-An app that lets you create letters, lock them in a vault so that you can read them in the future.
-In this document I'm going to break down the overall structure of the app.
+An app that lets you create habits, recieve notifications about them and track your progress, to build new good habits or get rid of bad ones.

 ## Screens
 Habit is composed of five Screens: